 Install high pop risers flush with grade or as indicated on Drawings.

-Locate part-circle heads to maintain minimum distance of 4 inches from walls and 2 inches from other boundaries, unless directed by the Project Representative.
+Locate part-circle heads to maintain minimum distance of 4 inches from walls and windows and 2 inches from other boundaries, unless directed by the Project Representative.

-Irrigation heads shall be installed on swing joints or as indicated on Drawings.
+Irrigation heads shall be installed on swing joints, funny pipe, or as indicated on Drawings.

 Nozzles shall match sprinkler head manufacturer.